|

 Return

-What the real party in interest files in response to an
+in interest files in response

-order to show cause or an alternative writ issued by the reviewing
+an alternative writ issued by

-Memorandum of Points and Authorities setting forth the real party
+accompanied by a Memorandum of Points and Authorities

-in interest's legal argument why writ relief should not be granted.
+argument why writ relief should not be granted.

-With the filing of the return, the matter becomes a "cause"
+With the filing of the return, the matter becomes

-and a written opinion must be filed whether or not relief is granted.
+and a written opinion must be filed whether or not relief is

+granted.
 The return must normally be verified.

 Reversible error per se